Even factors in edge-chromatic-critical graphs with a small number of divalent vertices

 A \textit{$k$-edge-colouring} of a graph $G$ is a function $\varphi: E(G) \to \{1,...,k\}$; the elements of $\{1,...,k\}$ are called \textit{colours}.
 A $k$-edge-colouring $\varphi$ is \textit{proper}, if no two adjacent edges receive the same colour.
 For a vertex $v \in V(G)$ and a colour $i \in \{1,..,k\}$, we say colour $i$ is \textit{present} at $v$ if an edge incident to $v$ is coloured with colour $i$.
 Otherwise, colour $i$ is \textit{missing} at $v$.
 The set of colours present at $v$ is denoted by $\varphi(v)$; the set of colours missing at $v$ is denoted by $\bar{\varphi}(v)$.
 If a proper $k$-edge-colouring of $G$ exists, then $G$ is \textit{$k$-edge-colourable}.
 The \textit{chromatic index}, denoted $\chi'(G)$, is the smallest integer $k$ such that $G$ is $k$-edge-colourable.
 Vizing \cite{V_Result} proved the fundamental result on edge-colouring simple graphs by showing that the chromatic index of a graph $G$ is either $\Delta(G)$ or $\Delta(G)+1$.

 An edge $e \in E(G)$ is \textit{critical}, if $\Delta(G)=k$, $\chi'(G)=k+1$ and $\chi'(G-e)=k$.
-If all edges of $G$ are critical, then $G$ is \textit{$k$-critical}.
+If $G$ is connected and all edges of $G$ are critical, then $G$ is \textit{$k$-critical}.
 Clearly, every graph $H$ with $\chi'(H) = \Delta(H)+1$ contains a $\Delta(H)$-critical subgraph.
 There had been several conjectures with regard to the order or to (near) perfect matchings of critical graphs, which all turned out to be false, see \cite{BS} for a survey.

 The situation changes when we consider 2-factors.
 In 1965, Vizing \cite{V} conjectured that every critical graph has a 2-factor.
-This conjecture has been verified for some specific classes of critical graphs as overfull graphs (\cite{GS}) or critical graphs with large maximum degree in relation to their order \cite{Chen_Shan_2017, Luo_Zhao_2013}.
+This conjecture has been verified for some specific classes of critical graphs as overfull graphs \cite{GS} or critical graphs with large maximum degree in relation to their order \cite{Chen_Shan_2017, Luo_Zhao_2013}.
 Furthermore, some equivalent formulations or reduction to some classes of critical graphs as e.g. critical graphs of even order are proved in \cite{BS, CJL_2020}.
 All these approaches have not yet led to significant progress in answering the question whether critical graphs have a 2-factor.

 To gain more insight into structural properties of critical graphs it might be useful to investigate slightly easier statements about factors in critical graphs.
-In \cite{BS} Bej and Steffen conjectured that (1) every critical graph has a path-factor and (2) every critical graph has an even factor.
+In \cite{BS} Bej and the first author conjectured that (1) every critical graph has a path-factor and (2) every critical graph has an even factor.

 The first conjecture is proved in \cite{KS}.
 For the second conjecture note that every bridgeless graph with minimum degree at least $3$ has an even factor \cite{F}.
 Thus, conjecture (2) is reduced to critical graphs with divalent vertices.
 Our main result is the following: